smartdevicelink/sdl_evolution/proposals/0216-widget-support.md

 }
 ```

 This functional group should be provided to the app developers as a conditional feature, they can request.
-This should be done on the SmartDeviceLink developer portal when managing the app and the permissions.
-The web portal needs to have a checkbox additionally to the other checkboxes.
-The checkbox could be labeled "Allow creating widgets".
+This will need to be added on the SmartDeviceLink Developer Portal when creating a "New App".
+The "New App" page needs to have a checkbox under "Special Permissions Required for Integration" labeled "Allow Creating Widgets".

 ### App Resumption